Grow Your Customer Base

 A long free trial period will make your customers feel they have enough time to try out your SaaS product.
 However, organizations have many higher priorities to deal with, so a longer trial might not end up in a sale.

 Keep your trial period short, preferably 14 days.
-It will make your customers think that they don‘t have too much time, and prompt them to act.
+It will make your customers think they don‘t have too much time and prompt them to act.
 The psychological push will make them try your product and get to know it faster.

-This way you also reduce your SaaS sales cycle and thus your ’customer acquisition cost‘ (CAC) with a shorter free trial period.
-It‘s an important metric for all SaaS companies.
+This way, you reduce your SaaS sales cycle and thus your ’customer acquisition cost‘ (CAC) with a shorter free trial period.
+It‘s an essential metric for all SaaS companies.

 There is an exception to my recommendation of a short free trial period.
-There are products designed to lock users into them, for example, Dropbox.
+Some products are designed to lock users into them, such as Dropbox.

-Once you have backed up your files and pictures, switching to another product is hard work!
-You don’t want to have to download everything again and find another product.
-A longer free trial period is fine for this kind of SaaS product.
+Switching to another product is hard work once you have backed up your files and pictures!
+You don’t want to download everything again and find another product.
+A longer free trial period is acceptable for this kind of SaaS product.
 However, most SaaS products don’t fall into this category.

 Call your trial signup users within 5 minutes!